Argentina: Philanthropic Organizations

 The history of another group of Jewish philanthropic women in Argentina indicates that the experience of the Sociedad de Damas Israelitas de Beneficencia was not unique.
 Although the second group began its efforts to aid children more than a decade later, it, too, became part of the community support offered to poor Jewish children.
 In 1931, in the midst of the worldwide depression, Yiddish-speaking women who called themselves German banded together to found the Hogar Infantil Israelita (Jewish Infants’ Home) that helped mothers of newborns and poor women.
 The Home was designed as a temporary place to house young children whose parents were ill or had to work, or one of whom was in hospital or deceased.

-The founders, Rosa G. de Gierson, Ana S. de Garensky, Tary B. de Svartz, Esther de Fischer (the first president), Sofía de Milleritsky, Paulina Goldfarb and Eva Priluk, planned to admit the children on a case-by-case basis.
-The kindergarten admitted children between the ages of four to six, who were bussed to school each day.
+The founders, Rosa G. de Gierson, Ana S. de Garensky, Tary B. de Svartz, Esther de Fischer (the first president), Sofía de Milleritsky, Paulina Goldfarb, and Eva Priluk, planned to admit the children on a case-by-case basis.
+The kindergarten admitted children between the ages of four to six, who were bused to school each day.
 Within one year the home provided day-care facilities for seventy children under the age of six, mostly at its establishment in the Flores neighborhood.

 The records of the Hogar Infantil initially documented all the cases they encountered.
 Often the petitioners had a letter from some member of the community.
 The women paid for circumcisions for boys, and generally took in children of hospitalized parents.
-They drew the line at unweaned babies until they opened their own infants section in 1934, but they provided health information to immigrant women by visiting them and speaking to them in Yiddish.
+They drew the line at unweaned babies until they opened their own infant section in 1934, but they provided health information to immigrant women by visiting them and speaking to them in Yiddish.
 They also published pamphlets in Yiddish.
 The women accepted Jewish children from the Argentine interior to justify the donations they solicited there, and they even donated monthly contributions to the local police home for children.

 Since the children in their care had parents, most stayed at the institution or attended the day-care facilities as needed.
 Thus, when these Damas were approached by individuals seeking a child to adopt, they were quick to point out that they did not deal with such issues.
 Indeed, no Jewish institution that cared for children sent them into foster care or adoption.